Danny-NG-9999/Academic-and-Personal-Projects/Economic/Multi-Stage Credit Risk Modeling/README.md

 Although the model has limited loan-level explanatory power, it produces low prediction errors and provides stable estimates of average recovery behaviour.
 Consequently, it is more valuable for portfolio-level LGD forecasting and Expected Loss estimation than for predicting exact recoveries on individual loans.

 ### EAD Model - Linear Regression (OLS)
-MetricValueInterpretation & Operational MeaningMean Actual EAD0.82On average, defaulting borrowers have drawn down 82% of their total credit limit at the moment of default.Mean Predicted EAD0.82The model is perfectly calibrated in the aggregate.
-On average, it matches the actual exposure of the portfolio exactly, meaning there is no systemic over- or under-estimation bias.Mean Absolute Error (MAE)0.08On a loan-by-loan basis, the model’s predictions deviate from the true EAD by an average of 8 percentage points.Mean Squared Error (MSE)0.01The average squared variance of errors is low, indicating a stable predictive baseline.Root Mean Squared Error (RMSE)0.12The standard deviation of the residuals is 12%.
-Because this is higher than the MAE (0.08), it indicates that the model experiences occasional large errors (outliers) when predicting individual loans.$R^2$ Coefficient of Determination0.35The model explains 35% of the total variance in EAD based on the features provided.
+- **MAE	= 0.08** - On average, the model’s predictions deviate from the true EAD by an average of 8 percentage points.
+This level of error is relatively low given the variability in borrower utilization behaviour prior to default.
+- **RMSE = 0.12**	- The standard deviation of the residuals is 12%.
+Because this is higher than the MAE (0.08), it indicates that the model experiences occasional large errors (outliers) when predicting individual loans.

-Exposure at default (EAD)
-Model: Linear regression
-Metric: Accuracy: 0.658
+- **R² = 0.35** – The model explains 35% of the variation in exposure at default (EAD).
+This is a reasonably strong result for retail credit risk modeling.
+Unlike loss given default (LGD), EAD is more predictable because it depends on observable factors such as remaining loan balance, payment history, and credit utilization patterns.

+## Model Performance: Test vs. Holdout Comparison
+- **PD model generalises well** – ROC‑AUC difference is only 0.0039 (0.77 on both sets), indicating stable discriminatory power.
+- **Recall increased on holdout** (0.72 → 0.79) – model catches more actual defaults on unseen data, which is positive for risk avoidance.
+- **Precision dropped slightly** (0.14 → 0.13) – more false alarms on holdout, but acceptable given the recall gain.
+- **F1‑score difference is small** (0.0165) – the trade‑off between recall and precision remains consistent.
+- **LGD model errors are higher on holdout** – MAE rose from 0.046 to 0.058, RMSE from 0.057 to 0.080.
+This is expected because recovery outcomes are noisier and less predictable in new data.
+- **Overall, both models perform robustly** – no severe overfitting; performance degradation is within reasonable limits for credit risk modeling.